The Tiny Family Office Portfolio

 Structure

-The portfolio is built around two functional sleeves, as visualized in the charts below.
+The portfolio is built around two functional sleeves, as visualized in the charts below:

 1. Equity Allocation (≈70–75%)

-2. Uncorrelated Strategies (≈25–30%)
+2. Diversifying Strategies (≈25–30%)

 Principles & Constraints